20 Great Books for Animal Lovers

 At its heart, this is a coming-of-age story.
 Now, at the age of 105, Woody recounts his 12-day cross-country trip with Jones and the giraffes and how it shaped his life.

-PS: We also have a printable West with Giraffes book club guide available on Etsy, including discussion questions, bonus giraffe content, custom bookmarks, and more!
+We have a great printable West with Giraffes book club guide available on Etsy, including discussion questions, themed games, a printable bookmark, and more!

 Book Summary